akumoplatform/akumo/README.md

 </b>
 </p>

-After downloaded and decompress the file we suggested either create the $AKUMO_HOME variable pointing to the Akumo's installation directory and put the $AKUMO_HOME on the <b>PATH</b> variable, doing it you'll be capable to call akumo executable file anywhere in your SO.
+After downloaded and decompress the file we strongly suggest either create the $AKUMO_HOME variable pointing to the Akumo's installation directory, without that assignment some features won't work.
+Another recommendation is to put the $AKUMO_HOME on the <b>PATH</b> variable, doing it you'll be capable to call akumo executable file anywhere in your SO.

 ```bash
 export AKUMO_HOME=/home/user/akumo-mac